CodeAL1990/javascript-sidescroller/README.md

 To make the Fire image appear to 'move', we will create a rotating fire image Add angle property in Fire and set it to 0
-Add veloAngle(velocity of angle) property in Fire and give it a random number between -0.1 and 0.1 In Fire update, increment angle by veloAngle
+Add veloAngle(velocity of angle) property in Fire and give it a random number between -0.1 and 0.1 In Fire update, increase angle by veloAngle
 To make sure the above code only affects Fire particles, use save and restore method in Fire draw Use translate method on canvas(you are converting default 0,0 position to the position you want into translate's position arguments)
 Use rotate method on canvas, using angle as its reference and will rotate everything base on the translate's position you have defined